-Illusions that are expressively appealing and may come to mass are shown by the Seven of Cups.
+The Seven of Cups show illusions that are expressively appealing and may come to mass.
 It also indicates wishful thinking.

 Eight: Infinity, Coming Full Circle

-The Eight of Pentacles card shows improvement and progress, but not receiving your goals fully yet.
-It also indicates an abundance of growth towards an individual’s goals.
+The Eight of Pentacles card shows improvement and progress, but you have not fully achieved your goals.
+It also indicates an abundance of growth toward an individual’s goals.

 Nine: The Power of Manifestation

 The Nine of Wands show almost completed tasks.
-The Nine of Pentacles shows you accomplishing or building something that is virtually at perfection.
+The Nine of Pentacles shows you accomplishing or building something virtually at perfection.

 Ten: The Power of One and Zero

-One and Zero show manifestation and creativity, together with openness and new beginnings.
+One and Zero show manifestation, creativity, openness, and new beginnings.
 The Ten of Swords doesn’t always look pleasant, but it does represent a transition from something that wasn’t working.

-When you are reading a prominently reading Minor card, this may be a sign that you are dealing with a lot of days to day issues.
+When you are reading a prominently reading Minor card, this may be a sign that you are dealing with many day-to-day issues.
 These will not have long-lasting influences on your life.

 This is passing issues and presenting you with the ability to learn from them.
 You want to look at the Major cards for lifelong term influence.